trans-travel/trans-travel/us/co.md

 driver licenses, and data gathering.
 However, non-binary recognition is still in-complete in Colorado.

-If [HB1109](https://legiscan.com/CO/text/HB1109/2025) is signed by the Governor, gender identity will be required to be recognized on death certificates. (updated Apr.
-9, 2025)
+Gender identity is required to be recognized on death certificates. (updated Apr.
+18, 2025)

 ## Medical Care